echuber2/code-server-dockerfiles/README.md

 # code-server-dockerfiles
-Example dockerfiles for customizing code-server
+Example dockerfiles for customizing code-server, e.g. for use on PrairieLearn workspaces.